Originally published on Jul 24, 2018.

 Multiple customers filling prescriptions written by the same prescriber for the same drugs in the same quantities

-Customers with the same last name and street address presenting similar prescriptions on the same day or within a short time span
+Customers with the same last name and street address presenting similar prescriptions on the same day or within a short time

 Two short-acting opiates prescribed together